 The artificial sweeteners that manufacturers are now replacing sugar with are the cheapest to produce but also have the longest list of side effects and concerns.
 These are all approved and licensed for use but that doesn’t mean they are healthy.

 NHS advice is always several decades behind, they only recently stopped promoting trans-fat laden margarine and refined oil spreads as a healthy choice.
 The NHS smart swap programme is supported by manufacturers of junk food that are selling smaller portions of the junk food to meet the “100 calories healthy snack” guidelines or food that has had sugar replaced with artificial sweeteners.

 I’ve yet to see any conclusive evidence that swapping sugar for artificial sweeteners is better for overall health.
 One study shows that rats fed aspartame had a lower body mass, but more gut bacteria and increased blood sugar.
 Again highlighting the issue of just concentrating on one factor rather than the overall picture.

 Fizzy Water is Detrimental to Tooth Health

 The only conclusion I can draw from this is more information and research is needed.
-To actually show if this will benefit public health overall or just create new issues.
+To actually show if the UK soft drink tax will benefit public health overall or just create new issues.
 This isn’t the time to sit back and congratulate but rather the time to double down on the details and push for more research.